Campus of the Massachusetts Institute of Technology: MIT Chapel (1955)

 Eero Saarinen, a Finnish architect, designed the non-denominational MIT Chapel.
 The chapel exterior consists of a plain brick cylinder 33 ft tall, topped with an aluminum bell tower by sculptor Theodore Roszak.
 The building is encircled by a shallow moat, that defines it as an island of serenity.
 Reflections from the water bounce up into the interior of the chapel through hidden windows.
 On the interior, Saarinen created undulating walls that focus on the chapel's altar.
 The sculptor Harry Bertoia designed the suspended metallic screen behind the altar.

 Kresge Auditorium (1955)

 The Auditorium was intended as a type of university meeting hall, those words being, in fact, inscribed over the entrance.
 Its domed roof is exactly one-eighth of a sphere.

-DuPont Athletic Center (1903) and Gymnasium (1959)
+DuPont Athletic Center (1959) and Gymnasium (1903)

 The DuPont Athletic Center and DuPont Gymnasium, Buildings W32 and W31, respectively, are located at the east end of the interconnected Main DAPER Complex.
 Building W31, the gymnasium, was originally built in 1903 as a State Armory, but was acquired by MIT in 1957 and converted to a gymnasium in an early example of "adaptive re-use" on the MIT campus.